 Democracy is essential to the freedom to earn a livelihood by selling homemade food products.

-Completely powered by the wind and sun, Inn Serendipity Bed & Breakfast and Farm is operated by Lisa Kivirist and John Ivanko, co-authors of HOMEMADE FOR SALE: How to Set Up and Market a Food Business from your Home Kitchen.
+Completely powered by the sun, Inn Serendipity Bed & Breakfast and Farm is operated by Lisa Kivirist and John Ivanko, co-authors of HOMEMADE FOR SALE: How to Set Up and Market a Food Business from your Home Kitchen.
 We sell a diverse selection of baked goods like breads, muffins, and cookies as well as hand-crafted,… [read more]